MegaPiggy/EliorForest/README.md

 Dry Ice Caves: A really dangerous cold area that is home to the new Permafrost Slimes.<br/>
 Geothermal Pit: An unusually hot pit will be home to mosaic and fire slimes.<br/>
 Archaeologist Paradise: A cave full of frozen slime fossils (that you use the drill to dig for).<br/>
-Hot Springs: A warm pond where you can get the new spring water vaccable, and is home to puddle slimes.<br/>
+Hot Springs: A warm pond where you can get the new spring water vaccable, and is home to puddle and steam slimes.<br/>

 # Support Me
 You can follow the mod's development on <a href="https://discord.gg/8Ns83Sydfc" target="_blank">Discord</a>.